-Storm response and recovery are prioritized by the severity of the disruption.
-Trees and debris that blocks campus streets, disrupts campus operations, or poses hazards to individuals entering campus.
-Once critical needs are addressed, any other damaged trees will be assessed to determine if the trees can be salvaged or require removal.
-The tree committee will convene to evaluate replacing those trees lost and establish a reasonable time schedule for replacement.
+Storm response and recovery will be prioritized by the severity and type of disruption.
+Trees and debris block campus streets, disrupt campus operations, or pose hazards to individuals entering campus.
+Once critical needs are addressed, other damaged trees will be assessed to determine if the trees can be salvaged or require removal.
+The tree committee will convene to evaluate replacing those trees lost and establish a reasonable schedule for replacement.